valheimPlus/ValheimPlus/README.md

 ### Advanced Editing Mode | Video : https://imgur.com/DMb4ZUv.mp4
 How it works.
 *You cannot be in Build mode (hammer, hoe or terrain tool).*
-1. You select the item with the configurated key (Numpad0 is default).
+1. You select the item with the configured key (Numpad0 is default).
 2. You can modify the item position and rotation with the following key combinations:
 * Arrow Up/Down/Left/Right = moves the building object in the respective direction.
 * Arrow Up/Down + Control = moves the building object up and down